Historical Marker · No. 4227

 Kanesville, Weber County · Utah

 This town is named for a man who was never a Latter-day Saint and never lived here.
 Thomas L. Kane was a Pennsylvania reformer who befriended the Mormons in 1846 and spent years defending them in Washington.
 His great service came in 1857, when the U.S. Army marched on Utah and war loomed.
 Kane crossed the country at his own expense, talked both sides down, and the crisis passed without a battle.
-He later became a Union general in the Civil War.
+He became a Union general in the Civil War.
 When settlers here needed a name, an apostle proposed his — Kanesville, for the Saints' truest outside friend.

 Where it stands